jaccomoc/jactl/docs/pages/language-features.md

 ## Regex Support with Capture Variables $1, $2, ...

 Regular expression matching is part of the language rather than being delegated to library calls.
-The `=~` operator performs searches a string for a substring that matches the given pattern:
+The `=~` operator searches a string for a substring that matches the given pattern:
 ```groovy
 'abcxdef' =~ /x/     // Result is true
 ```